Cooperatives in Nepal

 Beginning in the 1980s a new generation of community based savings and credit groups began to emerge in Nepal.
 The Cooperative Act was amended for the third time to give the Government more control.
 By this time the Savings and Credit movement had spread throughout the country and the need for an apex coordinating body was evident.
 In August 16, 1988, the Nepal Federation of Savings and Credit Cooperative Unions (NEFSCUN) was formed.

-After the restoration of the democratic government enacted the Co-operative Act and the Co-operative Regulations.
-The new Cooperative Act permitted the establishment of a three tiered co-operative system, and provides a legal base both for the establishment of co-operative societies/unions/federations and application of co-operative values, norms and principles into practice.
-At present, the Department of Co-operatives is working under the Ministry of Agriculture and Co-operatives.
+After people’s movement the new democratic government enacted the Co-operative Act and the Co-operative Regulations in 1992 and 1993 which permitted the establishment of a three tiered co-operative system, and provides a legal base both for the establishment of co-operative societies/unions/federations and application of co-operative values, norms and principles into practice.